Josephine Baker is 1st Black woman given Paris burial honor - NewsBreak

 Josephine Baker is 1st Black woman given Paris burial honor

-PARIS — (AP) — The remains of American-born singer and dancer Josephine Baker will be reinterred at the Pantheon monument in Paris, making the entertainer who is a World War II hero in France the first Black woman to get the country’s highest honor.
+The remains of American-born singer and dancer Josephine Baker will be reinterred at the Pantheon monument in Paris making the entertainer who is a World War II hero in France the first Black woman to get the country’s highest honor.

 The presidential palace confirmed the newspaper's information.